 Wildcat Wellness Wednesdays

-5th graders at Chisholm Elem use art and creative conversations to take a deeper look at bullying and how they can be use positive affirmations to mirror respect and PEACE at home, in school and in their community.
+5th graders at Chisholm Elementary use art and creative conversations to take a deeper look at bullying and how they can be use positive affirmations to mirror respect and peace at home, in school and in their community.

 Feel Great Fridays (Volusia County Youth Motivator)

 New Smyrna Beach High School.
 No preregistration required.
-In the courtyard during lunch wellness activities are set up to help students destress from a busy week.
-Students are encouraged to create PEACEful posters that are displayed all over the campus.
-Everyone can participate.
-Staff, students, parents, special groups.
+In the courtyard during lunch, wellness activities are set up to help students destress from a busy week.
+Everyone can participate: staff, students, parents, and special groups.
 Once a month the special needs students can also participate in developmentally appropriate activities.

-Shy also provides a variety of programming on the Westside.
-Shy and the children have completed a Freedom Quilt mural in the Westside’s Pettis Park that incorporates symbols used by runaway slaves of the South to communicate with Abolitionists of the North while using the Underground Railroad.
-She has also completed a large-scale mural in the courtyard of the Alonzo Babe James Center.
-The mural celebrates the African-American experience and local history.
-It is the culmination of a year-long project in which Shy taught the children basic artistic processes as well as African-American and local history.
+ACA provides a variety of programming on the Westside.
+Shy Morris has led projects including a Freedom Quilt mural in the Westside’s Pettis Park that incorporates symbols used by runaway slaves of the South to communicate with Abolitionists of the North while using the Underground Railroad.
+She also oversaw the completion of a large-scale community mural in the courtyard of the Alonzo Babe James Center.
+This mural celebrates the African-American experience and local history.
+It is the culmination of a year-long project in which children were taught basic artistic processes as well as history

-Your donations to ACA allow important programming like this to continue.
-Support ACA and the Arts.
+Your donations to ACA support important programming like this to continue.
 Click here to donate.